jeff-160/Minesweeper/README.md

-### this was in a few hours, code might be scuffed
+### this was made in a few hours, code might be scuffed